πΌ Quick Answer: Best Platforms for Remote Notaries

 - More opportunities for new notaries to get sessions

-Once you build experience and positive reviews on NotaryLive, you can apply to higher-paying platforms like Notarize for increased earning potential.
+Once you build experience and positive reviews on one platform, you may be in a better position to apply to higher-volume or higher-paying alternatives.

 How long does platform approval take?